 But you don’t listen to Mother Nature, do you?
 No, instead, you take a machete to the thick, spiky rind, opening Pandora’s stinking, gelatinous box and unleashing the fury of a thousand rest-stop bathrooms on any olfactory nerve within a mile radius.
 What’s inside is an oozing, jelly-like fruit that has the scent of a port-o-john and the taste of port-o-john-flavored custard.
 Seriously, its hard to get past the smell, but if you do, you’ll be rewarded with a rich, creamy, mouthful of sick.

 I don’t like durian (did I make that clear?), but for some reason this filthy fruit is a delicacy in many South East Asian Countries.
 A Malaysian friend of mine once described it giddily as "like eating ice cream in the toilet," as he shoveled the creamy, reeking mess into his mouth with his bare hands.

 The smell and the after-taste can linger for hours, prompting Singapore to make durian illegal in public transport and hotels.

 That being said, you should totally try it.
-See a video of me attempting to eat a Durian Here: http://justinwashere.com/blog/kl/
+See a video of me attempting to eat a durian here.

-The most distinguishing thing about Stink Heads is not that they fish heads, but that they are buried in the ground and left to rot (the preferred posh foodie term here is "ferment") for weeks on end.
-WHY??
-I’ll you why – because native Alaskans are a disgusting tribe of freaks who love rotten fish heads, and what’s worse, they love letting them rot into a congealed mush of funk and slime and them eat them like a mushy fish head gruel.
-And as if this weren’t disgusting enough, they had to go and name the meal Stink Heads!
-WTF, Alaska, WTF?
+The most distinguishing thing about stinkhead is not that they're fish heads, but that they are buried in the ground and left to rot (the preferred posh foodie term here is "ferment") for weeks on end.
+And what’s worse, they love letting them rot into a congealed mush of funk and slime and then eat them like a mushy fish head gruel.

 got a blog or website?